Skip to content

 quartus_hps -c 1 -o pv -a 0x800000 -s 0x3800000 core-image-minimal-cyclone5-rootfs.jffs2

-Flashing the QSPI FLash Memory by using quartus_hps might be a slow process, a faster alternative is to load U-Boot through a DS-5 debugger, download the files through TFTP, and write them with U-Boot.
+Flashing the QSPI FLash Memory by using quartus_hps is a slow process, a faster alternative is to load U-Boot through a DS-5 debugger, download the files through TFTP, and write them with U-Boot.

 1. Erase the QSPI with quartus_hps: